holepunchto/pear-expo-hello-world/README.md

 > [!NOTE] The rpc.register is based on number instead of name, so make sure you register user side and native side methods in the same order.

+> [!INFO] `bare/hello-bare-jsi` defined the interface for both Android and iOS to forward rpc calls to `bare/main.js`.

 ## Short Tutorial

 We'll replace `reverseString` call to `uppserString` call.